sampctl/tutorial-helloworld/README.md

 Code is my personal favourite and my recommendation - I used Sublime for years and tried Atom and I prefer VS Code.

+This tutorial also assumes you're using Windows - as far as I know, most users are on Windows but the tools (vscode, sampctl) work on all platforms.

 ## Getting Started

 ### sampctl